Vegan Stuffing Pot Pie — A Thanksgiving-Inspired Classic

 • A vegan pie crust.
 I used a premade whole wheat vegan pie crust but you can certainly go all out and make your own from scratch.
 You’ll only need a bottom crust for this recipe.

 • Vegetables like carrots, celery, peas and onions which you probably have on hand already.
-You could add others like green beans, corn, sweet potatoes or even butternut squash for a little variety and sweetness.
+You could add others like potatoes, green beans, corn, sweet potatoes or even butternut squash for a little variety and sweetness.

 • Vegan stuffing.
 This is the star of the dish and I used my recipe for a classic version here or you could use accidentally vegan premade stuffing mixes from Pepperidge Farm or Stovetop (their pork flavor is actually vegan friendly.)
 Leftover stuffing will work too!